 I’ve flown BA First on the A380 and the seat is a newer iteration that solves the stowage problem somewhat with a large bucket style storage compartment and deeper closet.

 The retrofitted 777s offer a new First Class Suite with doors, more storage, and what appears to be a much better seat.
 It’s also found on the 787-10s.
 I had been hoping to fly that cabin on this route, but currently it only flies on Mondays.
-Hopefully this changes and I’ll get to try it out later this year.a tv on the back of an airplane
+Hopefully this changes and I’ll get to try it out later this year.There is also a brand new first class suite currently scheduled for 2026

 The bed